 An important aspect of safety is individual responsibility for one’s own health and safety.
-Even with the best supervision, each individual firefighter will occasionally be required to make personal decisions concerning their safety.
+Even with the best supervision, each individual firefighter will occasionally be required to make personal decisions concerning safety.
 It is important that individual responsibility is taught as the basis for a viable safety program.
 Some of those individual responsibilities are:

 - Fitness for duty.
 Begin each work shift both mentally and physically prepared for the rigors of wildland firefighting.
-Getting adequate sleep, maintaining a healthy diet, and proactively participating in physical training is the foundation of “My Safety.”
+Getting adequate sleep, maintaining a healthy diet, and proactively participating in physical training are foundations for your personal safety.

 - Utilization of personal protective equipment (PPE).
 Wear your PPE without being told.
 Each individual is responsible for performing their own risk assessments.
 Utilize PPE when a hazard is identified that can be mitigated by wearing a particular PPE component.

 - Following safe work practices.
-Using a spotter when backing up vehicles is the prudent and professional course of action.
-If you are unsure of how to perform a job task safely, ask your supervisor or an experienced coworker.
+For example, using a spotter when backing up vehicles is the prudent and professional course of action.
+If you are unsure how to perform a job or task safely, ask your supervisor or an experienced coworker.

 - Using the correct reference materials is an important aspect of safety.
-You should have a working knowledge of the Interagency Standards for Fire & Fire Aviation Operations (Red Book), Incident Response Pocket Guide (IRPG), PMS 461, and your local operating guidelines.
+You should have a working knowledge of the Interagency Standards for Fire and Aviation Operations (Red Book), Incident Response Pocket Guide (IRPG), PMS 461, and your local operating guidelines.

 - Ensure instructions are clearly understood.
 Communication is a basic responsibility for all fire personnel.
 Ask appropriate questions to clarify uncertain issues.
-Speak up when you observe hazards that may place yourself or others at risk.
+Speak up when you observe hazards that may place you or others at risk.